incendies/emreozdiyarcv/index.md

 `Jun 2018 - July 2022`
 __Freelance Software Developer__, Upwork, Fiverr
-_mostly back-end and javascript projects_
-- I have been working as a freelance and trying to write a thesis.
+- I have been working as a freelance back-end and frontend projects and writing my final thesis.

 `April 2020 - September 2021`
 __netflixjunkie.com__, USA,